 6. (Big’s missions) Catch a pre-determined fish in a specific place.

 The lack of effort put into Mission Mode is also illustrated by miscellaneous issues.
-We’ve already established that mission descriptions suffer from poor translation.
+We have already established that mission descriptions suffer from poor translation.
 In addition, they break the game’s general rule of using only two lines of text at a time.
 Mission Mode is the only area in the game where this rule gets broken:

 Before discussing the DLCs, let me just get one thing out of the way.
 Some people claim that Sonic Adventure’s extra content requires the Dreamcast to be connected to the Internet and, because the official SA1 website went down, this content is no longer accessible, so SA1’s extra content is “a moot point”.
 This is not the case at all.
 First of all, the SA1 website has been brought back online by dedicated fans, and you can access it the same way you could in 1999 – complete with monthly events you can participate in!
 Secondly, you can get the DLCs without connecting the Dreamcast to the Internet – by using one of the VMU backup CDs.
 SADX still has the advantage of having all the extra content bundled directly with the game, of course.

 Sonic Adventure was one of the first console games to have DLCs, which were all free.
-After downloading a small file onto the VMU, new content was unlocked in the game.
+After downloading a small file onto the VMU, new content was added to (or unlocked in) the game.
 Even though the DLCs were simple in nature, it was pretty fascinating for a 1998 game.
 I’ve recreated Dreamcast DLCs as a mod for SADX, so you can experience them in the PC version.
 In this post we aren’t going to talk about every DLC, but here’s a post that describes all of them, and in the playlist below you can watch all of the DLCs in action.

 1) The DLC system allows to add new assets without touching the base game.
 In theory, even today it’s still possible to create custom SA1 decorations and challenges that add completely new models, textures, sounds and music without hacking the main game.
-By contrast, SADX uses a set of hardcoded “mission objects” discussed earlier, though it can also load any object from a specific level’s object list (such as the “fugitive” in Red Mountain).
+By contrast, SADX uses a set of hardcoded “mission objects” discussed earlier, though it can also load any object from a specific level’s object list (such as the “fugitive” in Red Mountain)*.
 That apart, the SA1 system is more versatile and “futureproof” than the hardcoded SADX system.
+While this barely matters to the player, isn’t it quite revealing that a DLC system designed for downloadable content iin a 1998 Dreamcast game is technically superior to the one used in the supposedly “enhanced” port that came out on more powerful hardware 5 years later?

 2) The timers and counters used in SA1 DLCs can work across different stages, which makes it possible to create challenges spanning across several locations (for example, the QUO DLC takes place in both Station Square and the Mystic Ruins).
 SADX counters and timers reset as soon as you leave the area, so all SADX missions are restricted to one act in one level.

 3) Despite being simplistic overall, SA1 DLCs provide more content than SADX missions.
-For example, there are no SADX missions that change music (Christmas 98 and 99, Y2K, Samba GP) or add new Twinkle Circuit courses (Samba GP) – even though there are five unused Twinkle Circuit courses still in the game, SADX makes zero use of them.
+For example, there are no SADX missions that change music (Christmas 98 and 99, Y2K, Samba GP) or unlock new Twinkle Circuit courses (Samba GP) – even though there are five unused Twinkle Circuit courses still in the game, SADX makes zero use of them.
 SA1 DLCs also change the stages a lot more – apart from decorations (that are also not found in SADX missions), SA1 DLCs sometimes add new platforms or obstacles (AT&T challenges).
 As basic as the DLCs are, they still seem more creative than SADX missions.

-With all of the above taken into consideration, I think it’s safe to say that SADX Mission Mode wins quantity and challenge wise, while SA1 DLCs win quality, variety and creativity wise.
+With all of the above taken into consideration, I think it is safe to say that SADX Mission Mode wins quantity and challenge wise, while SA1 DLCs win quality, variety and creativity wise.
 So in some ways, downloadable events in a 1998 game (the biggest being <50KB in size) are more varied and creative than missions in a 2003 game that had the advantage of using more powerful hardware and being able to store more extra content on the disc.

 6) The Metal Sonic model is inconsistent with his other appearances in the game.
 SADX Metal Sonic looks nothing like the one seen in the tube at the Mystic Ruins base, or the one from Amy’s flashback.
 This is what Metal Sonic is supposed to look like (alternative screens from vanilla SADX PC: 1 and 2):